Office: Science S01-126

 Professor Foster's research is focused on surface chemistry and the current research involves collaborations with Marianna Torok, Bela Torok, Deyang Qu, and Tim Dransfield.

-Our research is concerned with the manipulation and transport of matter and energy, particularly on the molecular scale.
-We construct theories and computational tools to characterize, understand, and control processes far from thermodynamic equilibrium.
+Our research is concerned with the manipulation and transport of matter and energy on the molecular scale.
+We are constructing theoretical and computational tools to characterize, predict, and control processes far from thermodynamic equilibrium.
 We implement theories as algorithms in massively parallel computer programs that simulate molecular dynamics.
-A long term goal is to use our new approaches to design atom- and energy-efficient syntheses of dynamic nanostructured materials and complex biological matter with tailored properties.
+A long term goal is to use our new approaches to inform atom- and energy-efficient syntheses of dynamic nanostructured materials and complex biological matter with tailored properties.

 Professor Qu's research projects are focused on the development of renewable energy, which cover: 1) Metal air, 2) Fuel Cells, 3) Supercapacitors, 4) Hydrogen Storage Materials, and 5) Alkaline Batteries.
 Collaborators: Brookhaven National Lab, Naval Surface Warfare Center, UMass Lowe, ElectroChem.
 Inc., Aspen Product Inc. The research is funded by the Office of Vehicle Technology, Department of Energy; Naval Surface Warfare Center; NASA (ElectroChem Inc.); and the Army (Aspen Product Group).